 Let's use this top-rated recipe for Lemon Cupcakes to demonstrate the steps to cupcake-baking success.
 As we work through the recipe, you'll learn the why, how, and when of each step.
 Then, you'll be able to apply all this know-how to any cake or cupcake recipe you make.

 1) Heat the oven first.

-Turning the oven on before you start mixing the batter gives your oven time to reach the temperature you need.
-It’s a fact of baking that no two ovens heat at the same rate, and they’re notoriously inaccurate when it comes to temperature read-outs on the front panel.
+Turning the oven on before you start mixing the batter gives your oven time to reach the right temperature for your recipe.
+It's a fact of baking that no two ovens heat at the same rate, and they're notoriously inaccurate when it comes to temperature read-outs on the front panel.
 To outsmart your oven, always use an oven thermometer.

 2) Gather your ingredients.

 As with any cake recipe, the butter and eggs need to be at room temperature before you begin mixing the batter.
-If you use refrigerator-cold eggs, they won’t incorporate into the mixture as well and will make the batter look “curdled.”
-Ice-cold butter won’t play well, either.
+If you use refrigerator-cold eggs, they won't incorporate into the mixture as well and will make the batter look "curdled."
+Ice-cold butter won't play well, either.
 To avoid the big chill, set out the ingredients early to warm up before you start.

 3) Line the cupcake pan.